 Did you know COVID-19 patients with vitamin D deficiency are twice as likely to have severe complications, including death?
 Read the article to learn more.

-COVID-19, the known pandemic, is rapidly affecting many lives, even with the vaccines rolling out and people getting vaccinated.
-The common symptoms of COVID-19 are cough, headache, cold, respiratory distress, etc. COVID-19 can be transmitted via cough droplets, aerosols from the mouth, sneezing, etc. This infection also leads to major pathologies like pneumonia, myocarditis, cytokine storms, etc., and all these have the mechanism of inflammation.
-The most common tests that are being carried out are rapid antigen tests and RT-PCR.
-The prevention measures you can follow are getting the vaccination at your turn, wearing masks, frequent hand sanitization, maintaining personal hygiene, social distancing, quarantine when required, and having a well-balanced diet filled with nutrients and hydration.
+COVID-19, the known pandemic, has been affecting many lives with its upcoming new variants.
+Even when most people are fully vaccinated worldwide and now getting booster doses.
+The common symptoms of COVID-19 are cough, headache, cold, respiratory distress, etc. COVID-19 can be transmitted via cough droplets, aerosols from the mouth, sneezing, etc. This infection also leads to major pathologies like pneumonia, myocarditis, cytokine storms, etc. The preventive measures include getting fully vaccinated, getting booster dose if eligible, and all these have the mechanism of inflammation.
+The most common tests that are being carried out are rapid antigen tests and RT-PCR., wearing masks, frequent hand sanitization, maintaining personal hygiene, social distancing, quarantine when required, and having a well-balanced diet filled with nutrients and hydration.

-People have started using various natural products to boost their immune responses, and one among those is vitamins.
+The world is still experiencing the ill effects of COVID-19 pandemic and its impacts.
+At the pandemic’s beginning, people needed to quarantine and change their lifestyle habits like diet modifications, exercise, and work from home.
+All these modifications are associated with less time spent outside thus less sun exposure and reduced production of vitamin D in body.
 The National Institute of Allergy and Infectious Diseases' director earlier mentioned that these immune-boosting products were not scientifically proven.
-Although such a statement was made, vitamin D, known as the sunshine vitamin, was considered to boost our immune system.
+Although such a statement was made, vitamin D, known as the sunshine vitamin, is a multifunctional hormone that regulates the adaptive and innate immune responses of the body.
 Before, the National Institute of Health (NIH) did put forward that there is not sufficient evidence to prove the effectiveness of vitamin D in preventing COVID-19 as the research was going on about this topic.

 Vitamin D is a fat-soluble nutrient that is available in 2 forms: D3-Cholecalciferol and D2-Calciferol.
 The major sources are fatty fish, fish liver, egg yolk, liver oil, sunlight, etc. The daily recommended doses are 400 IU of cholecalciferol (In countries with good sunlight like India, RDA is 200 IU per day).
 Active form (Calcitriol) promotes bone resorption and mineralization and intestinal calcium and phosphorus absorption.